neo4j/cypher-language-support/packages/vscode-extension/README.md

 This will open a new window where we can open our folder of choice, create a file with `.cypher` extension and start typing cypher helped by the language support.

+## running through the terminal.
+If you have

+Note: VSCode must be installed and the `code` executabble must be in your path.

 ## Plugin settings

 For database aware features (such as autocompleting labels, procedure names, etc), you can connect to a running database (Aura, neo4j docker, etc) by tweaking the playground settings, in the opened window.